 The C&I functions are defined such that, under various appropriate circumstances, the audiovisual system will operate in a fault-free manner and also such that sympathetic presentation to users is possible.
-Some functions should therefore be mandatory, others optional.
-This clause together with the categorization in Table 1, clarifies the circumstances under which C&I functions are mandatory.
+Some functions should, therefore be, mandatory, others optional.
+This clause, together with the categorization in Table 1, clarifies the circumstances under which C&I functions are mandatory.

 - CM Conditionally mandatory: If the terminal (or MCU) is capable of entering the given state, then it shall transmit the given code and, when leaving that state, the complementary code.
-If it has no such capability it can ignore both. - M Mandatory: For all equipments of either terminal or MCU type. - X Non-mandatory: On receipt of such a code, it may be unrecognized, or recognized but not acted upon, or recognized and acted upon, entirely at the discretion of the manufacturer or user. - NA The code is not applicable in that case. - # Directivity of the C&I signal: See Recommendation H.243 for whether it is mandatory or optional to the terminal or MCU.
+If it has no such capability it can ignore both. - M Mandatory: For all equipments of either terminal or MCU type. - X Non-mandatory: On receipt of such a code, it may be unrecognized, or recognized but not acted upon, or recognized and acted upon, entirely at the discretion of the manufacturer or user. - NA The code is not applicable in that case.

+Directivity of the C&I signal: See ITU-T Rec.
+H.243 to determine whether it is mandatory or optional to the terminal or MCU.